erento/infra-elasticsearch/README.md

 - When the elasticsearch pods are down, look at the following [post mortem report](https://erento.atlassian.net/wiki/spaces/dev/pages/963674119/2020-03-03+-+frontend+not+serving+any+content+due+to+elasticsearch+issue).

-## How to use our elastic outside of erento
+## How to use our elastic outside campanda

 - Please, fork our repository.
 It will help us to follow your changes and give you a possibility to pull any future upgrades we will provide over time.
 - Change `dictionaries/synonyms.txt` to be aligned with your business.